Rolling out some new Blogs

 CDOs need CEOs and other C-Suite peers to partner with them on creating and sustaining cultures, structures, and systems that hold every employee (including themselves) accountable for actualizing the company’s DEI commitments.
 Lastly, CEOs really must stop letting extremely talented CDOs walk out the door without investing considerably more effort into retaining them.

-March 2023, CICO writer Staff Reporter Shaun Harper
+March 2023, CICO writer Shaun Harper Staff Reporter

 How South Africa’s Christo Wiese Sued His Way Back Into The Billionaire Ranks.